cmayron/Legal-Calculus/README.md

 Execution terminates when:

-- output is complete
+• output is complete
-- constraints are satisfied
+• constraints are satisfied
-- no further procedural steps exist
+• no further procedural steps exist
+• STOP conditions require halt
+• Strategist closes the loop

+Termination must be explicit.
+No role may self‑extend execution.

 ---